itechbear/CLion-MacroFormatter/README.md

  - Install this plugin
  - Go to "Settings -> Other Settings -> Macro Formatter", set the path of clang-format.
+ - Put your cursor on a C/C++ macro
  - Use View | Quick Documentation or the corresponding keyboard shortcut (by default: Ctrl+Q on Windows/Linux and F1 on Mac) with the cursor focused on a macro.

 Screenshots